emilnuutinen/capstone/README.md

 - neurokit2
 - xgboost

-Each file requirments are always presented first.
+Each file the requirments are always presented first.

 ### Usage